SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 ------------

-*Number statistics* such as the Average, Variance, and SD are computed differently.
+*Number statistics* such as the Average, Variance, and Standard Deviation are computed differently.
 At time zero the number of processes in the ``waitQ`` starts at 1, then rises to 2, and then to 3.
 At time 100 it drops back to two processes, and so forth.
 The average and standard deviation of the six values [1, 2, 3, 2, 1, 0] is 1.5 and 0.9574..., respectively.
 Number statistics for the ``activeQ`` are computed using the eight values [1, 0, 1, 0, 1, 0, 1, 0] and are as shown in the output.

 When the ``monitorType`` is changed to ``Tally``, all the output up to and including the lines::